-Determined to come up with a solution, Hill rallied the support of his NFL teammates and Dr. Audrey Evans, head of the hospital’s pediatric oncology unit, who had long dreamed of a "home away from home" for families of children being treated at the hospital.
+Determined to come up with a solution, Hill rallied the support of his teammates.
+Eagles GM Jim Murray offered the organization's support to Dr. Audrey Evans, head of the pediatric oncology unit at Children's Hospital of Philadelphia, who had long dreamed of a "home away from home" for families of children being treated at the hospital.

 Murray called Don Tuckerman, a friend from the local McDonald's advertising agency, to inquire about his next planned promotion in the Philadelphia area.
 "St Patrick's Day," Tuckerman told her.
 "Shamrock Shakes."